Industry

 The Innopreneurs Programme — 12 Seasons, Thousands of Startups

-Innopreneurs is Lemon Ideas' flagship national innovation programme.
-It is open to early-stage startups from across India, evaluates them through multiple rounds of shortlisting, and names the strongest cohort as India\'s Top Innovations.
-The programme culminates in a multi-day conclave where finalists pitch to VCs, industry leaders, and government officials.
+Innopreneurs is the flagship national innovation programme from Lemon Ideas.
+It is open to early-stage startups from across India.
+It judges them through many rounds of shortlisting.
+The top cohort gets named as India\'s Top Innovations.
+The programme ends in a multi-day conclave where finalists pitch to VCs, industry leaders, and government officials.

 By Season 12 (April 2026), the programme had received approximately 2,500 applications.
 The selection funnel worked as follows: